 - (1) Undergraduate students who have written and submitted a final examination may be considered for a reexamination provided the following conditions are met.
 Students in Medicine and Dentistry should consult §113.2 and the Faculty Office for these regulations.
-Students in Business should consult §63.5(7).
-Students in Science should consult §192.5.9.
+Students in Business should consult §63.5(8).
+Students in Science should consult §192.5.3.
 Reexaminations are not permitted for graduate students. - a.
-The course was failed. - The final examination is 40 percent or greater, as originally scheduled for the class as a whole. - c.
-For a Fall-Term course, the student achieved a Term Grade Point Average of 2.0 inclusive of the failed course.
-For Winter-Term and Fall/ Winter courses, a Fall/Winter GPA of 2.0 inclusive of the failed course. - d.
+The course was failed. - b.
+The final examination is 40 percent or greater, as originally scheduled for the class as a whole. - c.
+For a Fall Term course, the student achieved a Term Grade Point Average of 2.0 inclusive of the failed course.
+For Winter Term and Fall/ Winter courses, a Fall/Winter GPA of 2.0 inclusive of the failed course. - d.
 Students are advised that it may not be possible to make a ruling until all grades for a term or two-term period are recorded.
 Students for whom a term GPA cannot be computed at the end of the Fall Term will have to wait for the computation of a GPA following the Winter Term.
 In this case, the Application for Reexamination form should be left with the Faculty office for a later ruling.
-Faculty of Law students in the first and second year will be considered for a reexamination on the basis of the computation of their Fall/Winter GPA.
+Faculty of Law students in the first and second year and all Faculty of Pharmacy and Pharmaceutical Sciences students will be considered for a reexamination on the basis of the computation of their Fall/Winter GPA.